Julioarita/Quiz/README.md

 Although it is a simple repository with a few files, I consider relevant to create a directory to each one specifically.
 So, in the Answer directory you can find a folder for each answer.
 Just to make it clearer.

+Probably you expect test and validation for every problem, but I wasn't familiar with this approach of testing code.
+So, I discovered it with this quiz.
+I couldn't perform them.

 Sorry for very late delivery.
 Anyway, thank you.

 You can find a direct link to each problem if preferred.